cgpotts/swda/README.md

 ## `Utterance` objects

-These too have many attributes:
+These have many attributes and methods.
+Some examples:

 ```python
 utt = trans.utterances[19]